 Think of the Kintsugi method as a metaphor for your life.
 It is your broken places, your mental scars or your imperfections that make you a strong personality.
 When you feel buffeted by fate, you can pick up your broken pieces, caress the cracks, and learn to put them back together.

 Being vulnerable is perfectly okay.
 Kintsugi teaches you to be loving and attentive to yourself, and to be comfortable with your strengths and weaknesses to accept.
 Often Kintsugi is described as a practice of self-love.
-But the philosophy also has something to do with forgiveness and forgiveness.
+But the philosophy also has something to do with Forgive and forgiveness.

 In order to accept your mistakes, you must first love and respect yourself.
 Then you will be able to forgive other people who have caused you mental pain.
 Kintsugi teaches us: